What is Sales Enablement

 By this, I mean are you coaching your reps on how to promote your products/services, how to present them to leads, and how to deliver as much positive information concerning the value of your product as possible.You need to train your sales reps on how to use the content that your company has readily available.
 Click To Tweet

 I know that sometimes this step is hard, but it is necessary if you want your team to reach the level of engagement and success that you want them to.

 Make sure to settle any beefs between your sales and marketing teams, then sit them all down to discuss your new plan of action.

-Because a major issue with most companies’ sales enablement is that their sales & marketing teams don’t work together.
+Because one of the major sales enablement problems with most companies is that their sales & marketing teams don’t work together.